 How the 2020 NBA playoffs will work

 Since all games will be held at Disney World, there will be no tangible home court advantage for higher seeds.
-There is preliminary discussion about altering the rules to give the higher seed an advantage, but they will likely only have the advantage of flying in their logo and home floor for a small psychological lift.

-NBA futures betting 101
+NBA Finals odds: Futures betting 101

 NBA futures bets function like futures bets in other sports.
 They’re typically based on an end-of-season outcome.
-Futures bets are usually made available on both the team- and player-level.
+Futures bets are usually made available on both the team and player level.

-Prior to the start of a season, team-level futures could include a wager on the minimum number of wins a team will win in that season or whether a team will win its division or conference.
+Prior to the start of a season, team-level futures could include a wager on the minimum number of wins a team will capture in that season or whether a team will win its division or conference.

 Player-level futures include whether a player will win the MVP, Rookie of the Year or Sixth Man of the Year awards, for example.
 Other player-level futures are based on whether a player will reach certain benchmarks in common statistical categories such as points, 3-point shots, rebounds or assists for the season.